 Every story should be completed by the time of airing or printing.
 No matter whether the story is over in reality or not, the journalist has to put a period in the narrative.
 Thus, journalism cuts reality into portions.
 A journalist must be able to put a period.
 Period.

-But reality is not sliced.
+But the reality is not sliced.
 It is streaming, it is arriving continuously.
-Cutting into slices is the professional violence over the nature of events, and this professional violence creates a convenience for readers.
+Cutting into slices is the professional violence over the nature of events, and this professional violence creates convenience for readers.

 “People love their sports and entertainment news because of the level of resolution that this type of news offers.
-Stories tend to have a beginning, middle and an end or clear next stop.
+Stories tend to have a beginning, middle and an end or a clear next stop.
 Games are won and lost; movies are released and reviewed; stars are born and followed everywhere.
 General interest news, politics in particular, cannot always offer such resolution…”, as it described in the study conducted by the Associated Press in 2008, “A new model for news – Studying the deep structure of young-adult news consumption“, p.
-48.
+48. “People really like newspapers because they have that finality,” Elisabeth Goodridge, The New York Times’ editor of newsroom newsletters, said.

 Completeness in slices – this is both the customer service and the social function that old journalism can carry out and the blogosphere doesn’t.